hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Due to sampling noise, small deviations from integer ploidies will be observed even, but larger deviations require subclonal features and are penalised.
 2. **Penalise higher ploidy solutions**:  Higher ploidies have more degenerate fits but are less biologically plausible and are given an event penalty.
 3. **Penalise solutions with implausible somatic SNV ploidies**: SNVs in principle occur on only one chromatid and should not be found on both alleles.
-Therefore we penalise solutions where SNV ploidies exceed the major allele ploidy.
+Therefore we penalise solutions where SNV ploidies exceed the major allele copy number.
 4. **Weigh segments by count of BAF observations**: Segments are weighted by the count of BAF observations which is treated as a proxy for confidence of BAF and read depth ratio inputs.
 5. **Place more weight on segments with higher observed BAF**: segments with lower observed BAFs have more degenerate fits and are weighted less in the fit